scizeron/jidr/README.md

 # _deploy_

-Invoke the following command with the following parameters :
+Invoke the following command :

     admin.sh deploy

 If the current version is running, it will be stopped and flagged as _previous_ if rollback is needed.
 The **to_deploy** application becomes the **current** application.

+# _rollback_

+Invoke the following command  if the previous deployment has been failed :

+    admin.sh rollback

 # _run_

-The usuals commands are performed on the application **current"" version.
+The usual commands are performed on the **current"" version application.

 # multiple versions